Teo-Asinari/FirstVisualization/README.md

 # Teo's First Visualization in ThreeJS

-##To run:
+## To run:
-1. clone this repo
+1. Clone this repo
-2. `npm install`
+2. At the project root: `npm install`
-`npx webpack`
+`npm run build`
-3. view dist/index.html in your browser.
+3. View dist/index.html in your browser.